 RUNNER UP: Triple Frontier

-This award goes to the film I’d love to rewrite if given the chance or wish I had written myself.
+This award goes to the film I’d love to rewrite if given the chance or one wish I had written myself.
 I have always been fascinated with hot air balloons, and The Aeronauts doesn’t disappoint with its GORGEOUS visuals.
 Sadly, most people probably watched The Aeronauts on Amazon Prime and not the big screen where it should have been viewed.
-In the end, however, I would love a crack at this script 1).
+In the end, I would love a crack at this script 1).
 So I could write and play in the world of hot air balloons and aviation 2).
 So I could flesh out its two main characters, which had so much potential given the talent attached to them.
 And the award for the film I’d most like to rewrite goes to… The Aeronauts.

 AWARD: Most Underrated

 While I’m in no way surprised that Pixar’s Toy Story 4 took home the Oscar for Best Animated Feature, I was not-so-quietly cheering for Netflix’s Klaus.
 To my surprise, Klaus was more than just another Santa Claus movie.
 It was just a really good movie.
 Its warm, traditional style of animation has been sorely missed, and its story, while borrowing from traditional themes and narrative structures, took a new approach to a holiday story we’ve heard a thousand times before.
 More than its style, Klaus has something to say about the world we live in, and that simply acts of kindness and forgiveness are the best healing agents in a divided world.
 I can’t say enough good things about Klaus!
 And the award for the film you should be adding to your watch list and Christmas movie list goes to… Klaus.